Akkudoktor-EOS/EOS/README.md

 brew install make
 ```

-Next, adjust `config.example.py` and rename it to `config.py`.
+Next, adjust `config.py`.
 The server can then be started with `make run`.
 A full overview of the main shortcuts is given by `make help`.

 ### Detailed Instructions